akkefa/ml-notes/docs/linear_algebra.rst

 * Norms are non-negative values.
 If you think of the norms as a length, you easily see why it can't be negative.

+* Norms are 0 if and only if the vector is a zero vector

 * The triangle inequality** :math:`u+v \leq u+v`

+The norm is what is generally used to evaluate the error of a model.

 **Example**